Fulbright English Teaching Assistantship

 - The Fulbright Program attempts to be always accessible on social media streams - including Facebook, Google+, Twitter, and LinkedIn - so you can stay abreast of updates through your preferred medium.

+Description.
 The Fulbright U.S. Student Program aims to increase mutual understanding between the peoples of the United States and other countries through the exchange of persons, knowledge and skills.
 In most cases, an English Teaching Assistantship (ETA) places a Fulbrighter in a classroom abroad to provide assistance to teachers of English to non-native English-speakers.
 English Teaching Assistants help teach English language while serving as cultural ambassadors for U.S. culture.
 (The age and academic level of classroom students varies by country, ranging from kindergarten to university level.)
 At the same time, U.S. participants are encouraged to conduct community work, gain from intensive cross-cultural interactions, and possibly increase their own language skills and knowledge of the host country.
 Applicants for English Teaching Assistantships can apply to only one country.
 Consult this table for details on specific country requirements and numbers of awards.

 ETA grants, which are offered in approximately 70 different countries, vary greatly by country.
 See the Participating Country Summary for details on placements, responsibilities and opportunities for research or coursework.
 All Fulbright ETA affiliations will be made by either the Fulbright Commission or the Public Affairs Section at the U.S. Embassy in the host country.